 When I was on an open bit of road and able to get up to the speed limit, I got there pretty quickly.
-Sometimes, mainly in my instructor car, I felt like it didn't have too much power, which wasn't ideal when trying to get up to speed coming off a sliproad, or trying to overtake.
-I’m not a petrol head, so speed, power, engine size etc, doesn't impact my decision when buying a car, but the power on this one is a big selling point.
+Sometimes, mainly in my instructor's car, I felt like it didn't have too much power, which wasn't ideal when trying to get up to speed coming off a sliproad, or trying to overtake.
+I’m not a petrolhead, so speed, power, engine size, etc, don't impact my decision when buying a car, but the power on this one is a big selling point.
 It was quick, yet I still felt in control which is essential for me.

 The tech on the inside of this car is amazing!
 It’s everything you would need in a car (or at least, everything I wanted), without it being overdone and getting too complicated.
 I love my in-car tech, but I never want it to distract me from driving, and I didn't feel distracted at all.
-The touch screen display was amazing and super easy to use.
-Everything was labelled as what it is, so you knew exactly where to go for phone connectivity and radio etc. I feel like sometimes, car manufacturers can make the infotainment system a little too complicated which isn’t for me at all – but the VW Polo does it perfectly.
+The touchscreen display was amazing and super easy to use.
+Everything was labeled as what it is, so you knew exactly where to go for phone connectivity and radio, etc. I feel like sometimes, car manufacturers can make the infotainment system a little too complicated which isn’t for me at all – but the VW Polo does it perfectly.

 Even though the car isn't huge on the outside, the inside had plenty of space!
 Sometimes in my little 3-door car, I know my passengers can feel a bit cramped - there's no worrying about that in the Polo.
 It's the practical side of the car I love too.
 Automatic lights, big boot space, Stop/Start engine - it's not just a car that looks the part, it also acts the part.
 If I had a Polo, I'd be pleased in knowing that wherever life takes me, I wouldn't need to change car!